ph1p/vuepress-jsdoc/README.md

 ## Custom readme

-You can easily add a custom path to your readme by using the `--readme ./path/to/file.md` parameter.
-If you move a `README.md` inside your source folder, it should resolve it automatically.
+To include a custom path for your readme, simply utilize the `--readme ./path/to/file.md` parameter.
+If you relocate a `README.md` file into your source folder, the system will automatically resolve it.

-You can set the title by passing it to the `sidebarTree('Mainpage title')` function inside your `./.vuepress/config.js`.
+For setting the title, provide it as an argument to the `sidebarTree('Mainpage title')` function within your `./.vuepress/config.js` file.

 ## @vuepress comment block

-You can add custom meta data to your pages by using the `@vuepress` block:
+Enhance your page customization by incorporating custom metadata through the `@vuepress` block:

 ```javascript
 /*